Plaza Alonso de Fonseca: History

 In the Middle Ages, Pontevedra had a square inside the primitive walls, next to one of the most important churches in the city, a Romanesque church that was replaced centuries later by the Basilica of Saint Mary Major.
 This place, located at the highest point of the historic centre, was the core of the old Pontevedra, where the city was born.
 This square was an open space known as Plaza da Eyra or Campo da Eyra since the 13th century.

 In late-medieval Pontevedra, the square became the parvise and cemetery of the church of Santa Maria.
 Later, this square was the meeting place of the Confraternity of the Holy Body (founded in the 13th century), the Seamen's Guild, whose work financed the construction of the Basilica of Saint Mary Major.
 The construction of the new basilica radically changed the appearance of the square, which was dominated by the presence of the church, the clergy house (Casa Rectoral), the fortress and the archiepiscopal towers.
 In 1778, a side window was opened in the archiepiscopal fortress overlooking the square of Santa Maria.
+In 1873 the archbishop's towers were demolished, changing the appearance of the area around the square.

 In 1954 (after having been located in various places in the surroundings), a 16th-century flamboyant gothic calvary from the former chapel of Santiago del Burgo, which stood next to the Burgo bridge before its demolition, was installed in the centre of the square.

-The square was known for centuries as St Mary's Square until 1959, when it was named after Archbishop Alonso de Fonseca in recognition of his work in the city.
+The square was known for centuries as St Mary's Square until 1950, when it was named after Archbishop Alonso de Fonseca in recognition of his work in the city.